May 23, 2026 5 MIN READ

 “What we’ve been doing out there these last couple of weeks are just kind of walkthroughs and route pickups against other defensive players running the routes or even non-players.
 I think we’ll know early whether he’s got the feel for it or not.”

-Two names who weren’t included in Fangio’s outlook were seventh-rounder Cole Wisniewski and second-year pro Brandon Johnson.
-Wisniewski offers unique size for the position and boasts, by all accounts, a sharp football mind.
-If he grasps the system fairly early, perhaps he can make up some ground.
+Wisniewski, at 6-foot-3, 219 pounds, offers unique size for the position and boasts, by all accounts, a sharp football mind.
+If he grasps the system fairly early, perhaps he can gain enough ground to garner consideration for a larger role.

 Johnson, another nickelback by trade, spent the 2025 season on the Eagles’ practice squad.
-He was elevated for three games, starting the season finale.
+He cross-trained at safety during the season and was elevated for the final three regular season games, starting the season finale.

 That’s the full rundown of the position, but only Epps and Mukuba have starting safety experience, which gives the former an early advantage.
 Maybe Wisniewski surges up the depth chart and establishes himself as the Eagles’ latest Day 3 find.
 Or perhaps Carter II takes to his new role and staves off the other challengers.